logo

-Learn english with The Theory of Everything
+Learn English with The Theory of Everything

-Learn english with The Theory of Everything
+Learn English with The Theory of Everything

 The Theory of Everything is the extraordinary story of one of the world’s greatest living minds, the renowned astrophysicist Stephen Hawking, who falls deeply in love with fellow Cambridge student Jane Wilde.

-Why learn english with The Theory of Everything?
+Why learn English with The Theory of Everything?

 "The Theory of Everything" tells the true story of Stephen Hawking, a brilliant scientist who falls in love, gets a serious illness, and makes amazing discoveries about the universe.
 By watching this movie, you can learn about science words like "cosmology," "black hole," and "singularity."
 You'll also hear everyday English conversations about love, family, and overcoming challenges.
 The film shows university life at Cambridge, so you'll hear academic language too.
 You'll see how people talk to each other in different situations, from casual chats to formal lectures.
 This movie is full of different emotions – joy, sadness, determination, and humor.
 You'll hear how people express these feelings in English.
 The language used is a mix of formal and informal, depending on who is speaking and the situation.
 You'll hear British accents, which will help you learn different pronunciation patterns.
 You'll also see how body language and facial expressions add to the meaning of words.
 Paying attention to these things can improve your understanding of English communication as a whole.
 Watching "The Theory of Everything" is a great way to improve your English skills.
 The subtitles can help you understand what's being said, and you can pause and rewind to hear difficult words again.
 The story is captivating, which will keep you motivated to watch and learn.
 The clear and emotional dialogue is perfect for practicing your listening comprehension.
 By following the characters' conversations, you can improve your vocabulary, grammar, and understanding of British culture.